huggingface/blog/deepspeed-to-fsdp-and-back.md

 > Table 2: Summary of the two new FSDP modes and comparisons with DeepSpeed

-## The Results

-Table 3 shows ballpark comparisons between FSDP (full sharding) and DeepSpeed (Zero3) on some standard throughput metrics.
+## A Note on Throughput

+We use the [IBM `granite7b`](https://huggingface.co/ibm-granite/granite-7b-base) model (which follows the Meta Llama2 architecture) for throughput comparisons.
+We compare MFU and tokens/sec/GPU metrics and show them for FSDP (full sharding) and DeepSpeed (Zero3).

 We utilized four A100 GPUs with the following hyperparameters:
 - Batch size of 8
 - Model loaded in `torch.bfloat16`
 - Mixed precision is the same dtype.

-We ran on the [IBM `granite7b`](https://huggingface.co/ibm-granite/granite-7b-base) model recently released on Hugging Face.
 Table 3 shows that FSDP and DeepSpeed are expected to perform relatively similarly.

+> We intend to follow up with a comprehensive throughput comparison and approaches to improve throughput (e.g., 4D masks with packing, torch.compile, selective activation checkpointing) as large scale alignment techniques like InstructLab and GLAN become popular.

 | **Framework**       | **Tokens / sec / device** | **Step time (s)** | **Model Flops Utilization (MFU)** |
 | ------------------- | ------------------------- | ----------------- | --------------------------------- |